 In view of this marvelous change we should "forget the things that are behind and stretching forward to the things which are before."
 Phil.
 3:13.
-Hence, the children of God, should forget the tobacco both chewing and smoking, movies, card parties, dancing, lodges, with their emblems, politics, and such like things that pertain to the flesh.
+Hence, the children of God, should forget the tobacco both chewing and smoking, movies, card parties, dancing, lodges, with their emblems. politics, and such like things that pertain to the flesh.
 Read Gal.
 5:17-21.
 Eph.
 4:22.
 A new creature in Christ, must let his newness (not oldness) shine forth.
-"Even so let your light shine before men, that they may see your good works (not bad works) and glorify God who is in heaven."
-Mt.
+"Even so let your light shine before men, that they may see your good works (not bad works) and glorify God who is in heav-Mt.
 5:16.
 Those who have turned from darkness to light, are to walk in the light (not in darkness) 1 Jno.
 1:7.
 That is in Christ, for he is the light of the world.
 Jno.
 8:12.
 Col. 2:6.
 All who have entered into the new life, should walk therein.
 "In all things, showing themselves an example of good works, in thy doctrine showing uncorruptness, gravity, sound speech that cannot be condemned, that he that is of the contrary part may be ashamed, having no evil thing to say of us."
-Titus 2:7:8 "Let everyone that nameth dle various kinds of false doctrines with which he will come in contact.
-He will also learn how to unrighteousness, and walk worthily of the calling wherewith ye were called."
+Titus 2:7:8 "Let everyone that nameth the name of the Lord depart (be separate) from unrighteousness, and walk worthily of the calling wherewith ye were called."
 2 Tim.
 2:19.
-Eph. work of the evangelist.
-The preacher who can equally yoked with unbelievers, have no fellowno concord with belial, no portion with an unbe- live as the word of God directs, they would bear liever, and no agreement with the temples of idols."
+Eph.
+4:1-3.
+The household of God should not be "unequally yoked with unbelievers, have no fellowship with iniquity, no communion with darkness, no concord with belial, no portion with an unbeliever, and no agreement with the temples of idols."
 2 Cor.
 6:14-16.